1979 - 1986

 Doug Orilio - Drums

 This was Vivabeat's second video.
-It was featured in Brian DePalma's film, "Body Double" (along with Frankie Goes to Hollywood's "Relax", arguably one of the best 80s songs) and won an MTV new wave music award.
+It was featured in Brian DePalma's film, "Body Double" (along with Frankie Goes to Hollywood's "Relax") and won an MTV award for best video from a new band.